 Tapingo – lets you order food to then pick up from restaurants on or around campus, letting you skip lines and just pick up food.

-Party Tutor – Allows students to explore local specials and deals for nearby restaurants, apartments, bars and local businesses.
+Zupp (formerly Party Tutor) – Allows students to explore local specials and deals for nearby restaurants, apartments, bars, and local businesses.
 My daughter is a big fan of this one.

 UberEATS too, so they don’t have to stop studying to go pick up dinner.
 UberEATS brings the food directly to them